MattPutnam/cljs-tutorial/tutorial/step4.md

     (swap! state dissoc :error)))
 ```

+As its name implies, `:component-did-update` is called any time `state` changes.
+It's also called any time `:props` changes, which would happen if the parent component created this component and passed part of its state as a prop.
+It receives two extra pieces of data, `:prev-state` and `:prev-props`, which are exactly what they sound like.  `prev-state` is not an atom since it's nonsensical to mutate it.
+There's also `:component-will-receive-props` which is called right before the whole component rerenders due to a `:props` change.

 The only thing left is to detect the end of the game.
 The game is over when there are no more cards in the deck, and there are no more sets among the cards.
-Rather than make our `:check-set` method even bigger, let's also stick this in `:component-did-update`.
+Since there are multiple ways for the cards to change, let's also stick this in `:component-did-update`.
 Let's add some comments too.

 ```clojure
 :component-did-update